frankyntin/hello-world/README.md

 # hello-world
-First repo on git hub
+First repo on git hub.
+First timeI try git hub and as good dev following instructions in how starter guide.